DataONEorg/dataone-web/content/_index.md

         style: default
         name: temp-icon
       headline: Lorem ipsum
-      text: 'In publishing and graphic design, lorem ipsum is a placeholder text commonly used to demonstrate the visual form of a document or a typeface without relying on meaningful content.'
+      text: In publishing and graphic design, lorem ipsum is a placeholder text commonly used to demonstrate the visual form of a document or a typeface without relying on meaningful content.
     - template: feature-simple
       icon:
         template: icon